 Both are utterly brilliant, mixing great food with upbeat, informal service in quirky, West End Glasgow-meets-country house hotel surrounds.
 Both restaurants are run by the Lewises, mates from way back, who also run MHOR Bread artisan bakery/cafe and MHOR Fish chippy in Callander.
 Four miles from Rob Roy’s grave up a beautiful, big-mountain glen with red deer and Highland cows, Monachyle MHOR is the outstanding foodie choice in the Trossachs, but we love the mismatched, boutique decor at MHOR 84 – and amazing eggs Benedict brunch if you’re up here for a walk or a cycle from Callander on National Route 7.

 Roman Camp, Callander

-A beautiful country house hotel with fine-dining by the banks of the River Teith, Roman Camp – so-called because of the earthworks in the meadows south of the gardens, thought to be Roman remains – is where we’ve gone for many a family celebration.
+A beautiful traditional country house hotel with fine-dining by the banks of the River Teith, Roman Camp – so-called because of the earthworks in the meadows south of the gardens, thought to be Roman remains – is where we’ve gone for many a family celebration.